Pulp Magazine editorial team revealed following months-long process - Honi Soit

 The incoming Pulp editorial team boasts substantial writing and artistic experience in Honi Soit, with Bonnie Huang and Ariana Haghighi having edited ACAR, Queer and Women’s Honi between them.
 All bar Haghighi contributed to Pulp prior to the Board’s reforms.
 The incoming editors also bring on board editorial experience outside of campus such as Thomas’ work as Non-Fiction Editor at Voiceworks Magazine.

-Media and Communications (MECO) is disproportionately represented by the incoming editorial team as, with the exception of Haghighi (Arts/Law II), the rest of the editorial team are MECO students.
+Media and Communications (MECO) is disproportionately represented by the incoming editorial team as, with the exception of Haghighi (Arts/Law II) and Gay, the rest of the editorial team are MECO students.

 In 2021, the USU Board reformed Pulp into a semi-quarterly glossy magazine in response to its online-only predecessor’s dwindling readership in the face of a news-intensive Honi, with Immediate Past USU President Prudence Wilkins-Wheat comparing the magazine to The New Yorker.
-Given that Senior Editor Marlow Hurst is co-President of the Cartoon Caption Contest Club, the current editorial team may be well-placed to realise Wilkins-Wheat’s analogy.
+Given that Senior Editor Marlow Hurst and Haghighi are co-Presidents of the Cartoon Caption Contest Club, the current editorial team may be well-placed to realise Wilkins-Wheat’s analogy.

 According to the USU Board, the first edition of Pulp Magazine will be published at the beginning of Semester Two, 2022.